WVURAIL/dspira/_posts/2020-08-14-dsp-lab-introduction.md

 ![tag]({{ site.baseurl }}/images/dsp-intro/tag-settings.png)
 ![vector]({{ site.baseurl }}/images/dsp-intro/vector-settings.png)

 Set each sink's trigger mode to "tag" and its "Tag Key" to ``t0``.
 Set the time sink's "Number of Points" to "samp_rate".
-For the frequency sink, use "1024 * 6".
+For the frequency sink, use `8192`.
+Its FFT size must be a power of two.
 This is to properly visualize the signal and its frequency components.

 ![timetrigger]({{ site.baseurl }}/images/dsp-intro/time-trigger.png)
 ![freqtrigger]({{ site.baseurl }}/images/dsp-intro/frequency-trigger.png)